To get started, decide what you need. Need help? Please ask!

 Interdisciplinary databases cover a lot of topics but not in as much depth (e.g. Academic Search Complete or ProQuest Central, JSTOR)

-Subject databases cover specific types of materials or a defined subject area in depth (e.g., WorldCat, America: History and Life, PsycINFO, Biological Abstracts, Social Work Abstracts, Anthropological Literature, Agricola or Project Muse).
+Subject databases cover specific types of materials or a defined subject area in depth (e.g., WorldCat, America: History and Life, PsycINFO, ERIC, Social Work Abstracts, Anthropological Literature, Agricola or Project Muse).

 ProQuest Digital Dissertations indexes dissertations and theses, specifically.
 WorldCat is a compilation of library catalogs, and answers (to a large extent) "What books are published on X topic?"